Flowers patterns in my Shop

 So there are my four Flowers of The United Kingdom, finally finished.
 Now I need to hit the quilt store to find fabric for sashing.
 I want the grey stony look of a castle or an abbey, and I currently don’t have anything that would work.

 I added the extra piecing on each side of the blocks, but they can easily be substituted with a single piece of fabric for simplicity.
 Each center flower blocks are 6.5″ x 8.5″ with seam allowance and the overall block measures 10″ x 10″.
-All of these patterns are available individually on my Craftsy and Etsy stores.
+All of these patterns are available individually in my Shop.
 I have included both of the Flax patterns, so you can pick which one you would like to make.

 Wonderful Amy at 13 Spools is doing a paper piece meet ‘n greet.
 My day was last Sunday and I talked about my designs.
 I was going to make a post about it yesterday, but bathing a few rambunctious kitties took a lot out of me.
 There’s a giveaway too which ends very soon, so make sure to visit her page to take part in that.
 Giveaway or not, her blog is well worth a visit!